Click on the + plus symbols below to view the full program element and session descriptions in detail.

 Scientific research is the major engine which ensures progress in soybean production and utilization for meeting the United Nation's Sustainable Development Goals.
 While FAO will present a global perspective on soybean challenges and achievements, a leading soybean research representative will provide insights into present and future technologies for sustainable soybean production.

-- Jingyuan Xia, Director of Plant Production and Protection Division (NSP), FAO, Italy
+- Jingyuan Xia, Director of Plant Production and Protection Division (NSP), FAO, Italy, Optimization and minimization towards sustainable soybean production

 - Istvan Rajcan, University of Guelph, Guelph, Ontario, Canada; "Classical and modern technologies used world-wide for sustainable soybean production"